Child Nutrition Accountability Monitor

 Procedural Closures

-Paperwork and process
+Paperwork and process, twelve months

 Procedural Share

-Of closures are churn
+Of all closures are procedural

 Legislative Data Matrix